Palestine Communist Party: History

+The Palestine Communist Party emerged out of the Jewish Socialist Workers Party in 1921.
+Although relatively accepting of Zionism, this party already hosted elements that opposed its bourgeois and imperialist character.
+Before 1923, this was a minority position, however, and, during the first party congress of the PKP, the "party majority ... did not oppose Jewish immigration to Palestine nor did they oppose socialist-Zionist 'construction' of Palestine."
 In 1923, at the party congress, a position of support was adopted in favour of the Arab national movement as a movement "opposed to British imperialism and denounced Zionism as a movement of the Jewish bourgeoisie allied to British imperialism", a move that won it membership of the Comintern.
 The Party was also opposed to Zionist settlement in Palestine and to the Histadrut and its Jewish labor policy.

-During the mid-1920s the party began recruiting Arab members.
+After the Party's split from Left Zionism in the early 1920s, the Party became more concerned with the Arab population of Palestine and the greater Bilad al-Sham.
 Karl Radek, as head of the Comintern's Eastern department, instructed the PCP that it must "become a party of Arab workers to which Jews can belong."
+Additionally, the party helped "communists to their north [i.e. in Lebanon and Syria] organize" moving beyond, but not excluding, their Jewish constituency.
 According to British intelligence sources, the first Arab joined the party in 1924.
 By 1925 the party had eight Arab members.
 In that year the party was in contact with the Palestine Arab Workers Society.
 Simultaneously the party established relations with elite sections of the local Arab society.
 According to Fred Halliday, many Christian Arabs were attracted towards the party since they, being Orthodox, felt emotional bonds with Russia.
 Representatives from the party at the League against Imperialism's 1927 conference in Brussels clashed with Poale Zion, forming an anti-Zionist bloc with Arab nationalists from Palestine, Egypt and Syria within the League.

 However, when the Comintern made its ultra-left turn in 1928 and denounced cooperation with national bourgeoisies in the colonies, the process of strengthening of the party amongst the Arab population was stalled.
 In 1930 the Comintern did yet another sharp turn, urging its Palestinian section to speedily increase the Arab representation amongst its cadres and leaders.